Spiritual-Programmer/interviewAdmin/README.md

 ### Installation

-1. Clone the repo into your desired location using `https://github.com/Spiritual-Programmer/interviewAdmin.git`
+1. Clone the repo into your desired location using `git clone https://github.com/Spiritual-Programmer/interviewAdmin.git`

 ### How to run our project